alexandreoliveiradev/cryptic/README.md

 ### Cryptic

-Cryptic is an API that allows you to request a POST method to /encrypter or /decrypter which will give you an encrypting message base on your input.
+Cryptic is an API that allows you to request a POST method to localhost:8080/encrypter or localhost:8080/decrypter which will give you an encrypting message based on your input.
+Since the API is not actually hosted anywhere.

+You'll have to use cd (Change Directory) into the project root and perform <mvn spring-boot:run> on your command line.

 Thank you for visiting,